solgaardlab/neurophox/README.md

     }
     ```

-## Contributions
+## Future Work and Contributions

-`neurophox` is under development and is not yet stable.
+Neurophox is under development and is not yet stable.

+If you find a bug, have a question, or would like to recommend a feature, please submit an issue on Github.

 We welcome pull requests and contributions from the broader community.
-If you would like to contribute to the codebase, please submit a pull request and title your branch `bug/bug-fix-title` or `feature/feature-title`.
+If you would like to contribute, please submit a pull request and title your branch `bug/bug-fix-title` or `feature/feature-title`.

-If you find a bug or would like to recommend a feature, please submit an issue on Github.
+Some future feature ideas include:
+1. Implement multi-wavelength and multi-mode operators for photonics simulation using batch and broadcasting operations.
+2. Add nonlinearities and a unitary mesh-based RNN cell for use in deep learning architectures.